 CLI

-A thin Rust client over the brin API.
-No SDK, no auth, no signup.
-A single command returns a score, verdict, and threat data.
+a thin Rust client over the brin API. one command returns a score, verdict, and threat data. no SDK, no auth, no signup.

 ###via npm

-###via shell script
+###via shell

-###Pull requests
+###pull requests

 ###MCP servers

-###Agent skills
+###agent skills

-###Domains and pages
+###domains and pages

 | Flag | Description |